ksingh25/pycom-webthing/README.md

 1. Configure the WiFi password in config.py
 2. Upload the files to pycom-pysense module using Atom or VScode (see http://docs.pycom.io)
 3. Find the ip address obtained by pycom.
 For example scanning for IP addresses in your network using nmap and testing with ping.
-Another way is to stop the pycom program and
+Another way is to stop the pycom program with Ctrl+C and

 `>>> from network import WLAN`